 November 17, USS The Sullivans provided assistance to damaged dhow Al Suleman in the Gulf of Oman, when the vessel was seen adrift.
 The 17-member crew of the dhow vessel from Karachi, Pakistan, had been under way for 21 days and adrift for 13 of them.

 December 11, Cmdr.
-Wade Wilkenson relieved Cmdr.
-Rich Brown as commanding officer of USS The Sullivans.
+Wade F. Wilkenson relieved Cmdr.
+Richard A. Brown as the 6th commanding officer of USS The Sullivans.

 December 13, DDG 68 departed Muscat, Oman, after a six-day port visit.
 Since transiting the Suez Canal on Nov.
 3, the ship has conducted 17 MIO boardings.
 The guided-missile destroyer is currently assigned to Commander, Task Force (CTF) 150.